ziembor/powershellQuickStart/PITCHME.md

 ---
 ## What is PowerShell?
-> * PowerShell is a command-line interface (CLI)...
+> * PowerShell is a command-line interface (CLI),
-> *  ... that contains a rich, yet simplified scripting language for automating complex, multi-step tasks
+> * that contains a rich, yet simplified scripting language for automating complex, multi-step tasks
 > * Built on the .NET Framework
 > * Extensible, so various products and technologies can be managed by “snapping in” tech-specific extensions

+---
 > * Most importantly... it’s **discoverable**!
 It can teach you how to use itself!

+<small>Windows PowerShellCrash Course](https://channel9.msdn.com/Events/TechEd/NorthAmerica/2012/WSV321)

 ---
 ### ... some facts